PranayChavhan/PranayChavhan/README.md

 ## 🔨 Projects and GitHub

 Most of my projects are available on GitHub, where I showcase my coding skills and the creative solutions I have developed.
-You can check them out at [my GitHub profile](https://www.linkedin.com/in/pranay-chavhan-38785a224/).
+You can check them out at [my GitHub profile](https://github.com/PranayChavhan/PranayChavhan).
 Each project represents a unique challenge and demonstrates my ability to tackle diverse problem domains.

-Currently, I'm actively working on a **Twitter clone** project, where I'm honing my skills in building scalable social media platforms.
-I'm crafting an intuitive user interface, implementing real-time updates, and ensuring data security.
-It's an exciting endeavor, and I can't wait to share the final product with the world! 🐦

 ## 🌍 Connect with Me